naman99sha/fastAPI-microservice/README.md

 # fastAPI-microservice-django
-This is a microservice project created with the <b>Python, fastAPI and Project Tesseract By Google</b>.
+This is a microservice project created with <b>Python, fastAPI and Project Tesseract By Google</b>.
 Some of the other concepts that are being used in this project are:
 - Uvicorn
 - Gunicorn